What should you ask your doctor about penile cancer?

 - What risks or side effects are there to the treatments you suggest?

-- How will treatment affect my ability to urinate or to have sex?
+- Will treatment affect my ability to urinate, have sex, or to have children?

 - What are the chances that my cancer will recur?
 What would we do if that happens?